FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ```

 - The first argument of `fit` is an object of type `PanelFactorModel`.
-Such an object can be constructed by specifying the id variable, the time variable, and the factor dimension in the dataframe.
+Such an object can be constructed by specifying the id variable, the time variable, and the rank of the factor model.
 Both the id and time variable must be of type `PooledDataVector`.

 	```julia
 	using RDatasets, DataFrames, PanelFactorModels